WXKDarkSky/WXKDarkSky/README.md

 This Swift package is a `Codable` layer over the Dark Sky API for quick and easy access to API response objects.
 It’s super straightforward and directly modeled after the [Dark Sky API docs](https://darksky.net/dev/docs/response).
 We use it in WeatherKit 2, and we thought others might find it helpful.

-To be clear, this library *strictly* handles the coding of JSON data from Dark Sky into Swift structs.
-You’ll need to handle networking and such on your own.
-(And of course, be sure to credit Dark Sky.)
+It also has some helpful basic networking functionality for requesting data from the Dark Sky API.
+It might not fully satisfy your networking needs, but it’s written in pure Swift, so you don’t need to worry about conflicting dependencies or anything like that.
+If the networking functionality in this package doesn’t cut it, you’re free to handle networking yourself and pass responses to the Codable class, `WXKDarkSkyResponse`.

 ## Installation
 First, you’ll need to be using Swift 4.
 This code makes use of the `Codable` protocols, so the new version is a necessity.